WanFaruqJazli/Year1-Sem1-Coursework/SECR1013-Digital-Logic/Lab 1 :  Combinational Logic/README.md

 ## 📝 Reflection

-> "As a first-year student, this lab session served as a crucial bridge between theoretical concepts and physical reality.
-While logic gates previously existed only as symbols in a textbook, handling the actual IC chips and breadboards brought those abstractions to life.
+> "As a first-year student, this lab was really new to me.
+Before this, I only saw logic gates in drawings, but now I got to touch the real chips and use the breadboard.
 >
-> The experience emphasized the discipline required in hardware implementation.
-I learned that circuit reliability depends heavily on neat wiring and correct IC orientation—lessons that became immediately apparent when troubleshooting connections to ensure clean signals.
+> It was a bit tricky at first.
+I learned that I have to be very careful with the wires and make sure the chips are facing the right way.
+If the wiring is messy, it is hard to find mistakes.
 >
-> Overall, verifying the truth tables with real hardware was a rewarding milestone.
-It has solidified my grasp of digital logic fundamentals and sparked a genuine interest in the practical intricacies of electronic design."
+> Overall, it was a cool experience to see the LEDs light up when I got the logic right.
+It helped me understand how digital logic actually works in real life."

 ---

 ## 💡 Suggestions for Improvement
-* **Post-Lab Discussion:** It would be beneficial to have a short review session after the lab to discuss common mistakes and reinforce the concepts learned.
+* **Post-Lab Discussion:** It would be good to have a short chat after the lab to talk about common mistakes so we can learn more.

 ---